awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

    aws ssm list-documents
    ```

-   Note the name of the Automation document that you want to execute\.
+   Note the name of the Automation document that you want to run\.

 1. Execute the following command to view details about the Automation document\.
 Make a note of a parameter name \(for example, InstanceId\) that you want to use for the \-\-target\-parameter\-name option\.
-This parameter determines the type of resource on which the Automation executes\.
+This parameter determines the type of resource on which the Automation runs\.

    ```
    aws ssm describe-document --name document_name
    ```

-1. Create a command that uses the targets and rate control options you want to execute\.
+1. Create a command that uses the targets and rate control options you want to run\.
 Here are some AWS CLI template commands to help you\.

    *Targeting using tags*